 \subsection{Client-side: Entropy of the output}

 Binary masks enable us to utilize other approaches for group inference.
-In these approaches~\cite{wortsman2020supermasks}, the client can infer the group ID using gradient based optimization to find a linear superposition of learned binary masks which minimizes the output entropy. ~\citet{wortsman2020supermasks} proposed these solution to learn multiple tasks without catastrophic forgetting in continual learning.
-In this solution, each client infers the group ID by choosing the most confident binary mask that produces more stable results.
+In these approaches~\cite{wortsman2020supermasks}, the client can infer the group ID using gradient-based optimization to find a linear superposition of learned binary masks which minimizes the output entropy. ~\citet{wortsman2020supermasks} proposed these solutions to learn multiple tasks without catastrophic forgetting in continual learning.
+In these solutions, each client infers the group ID by choosing the most confident binary mask that produces more stable results.
 There are two variants of this approach as follows: